tkhamez/neucore/doc/Documentation.md

 the headers `X-Neucore-Rate-Limit-Remain` and `X-Neucore-Rate-Limit-Reset`.
 If enabled, each request results in an error 429 "Too many requests" if the limit has been exceeded.

+### ESI Error Limit

+The ESI error limit of 100 errors every 60 seconds is reduced to 80 errors every 60 seconds.
+It is
+shared between all applications that use the ESI API endpoint.
+The `X-Esi-Error-Limit-Remain` header is *not* modified to reflect this.

 ## Service Registration Plugins

 - Create a new PHP application with composer and install tkhamez/neucore-plugin: